 The first new Intel machines

 It took Steve Jobs's Apple 218 days from the announcement to the reveal of the first-ever Intel Mac, a iMac Core Duo on January 10, 2006.
-Assuming all goes well, we know that Tim Cook's Apple is going to deliver its first Apple silicon Mac faster, at no more than 192 days.
+Assuming all goes well, we know that Tim Cook's Apple is going to deliver its first Apple Silicon Mac faster, at no more than 192 days between announcement and the end of the year, with an amplification of plans on Tuesday.

 Apple does really like to push up against the limits of any timeframe it sets.
 The iMac Pro was announced on June 5, 2017, and didn't ship until 192 days later on December 14.